99 Bottles of OOP

 Code Examples

-The code examples in this version of the book are written in Javascript.
+The code examples in this version of the book are written in JavaScript.
 The source code shown in the book is on GitHub.
 The majority of code listings are extracted from this repository; and for those, the listing numbers link to the associated code in the repo.

 The exercises rely on Jest.